 The fact is, no matter what walk of life you come from, at some point as women, we all “pause” and realize something has or is changing.
 We will all have to deal with menopausal symptoms.
 A natural part of the aging process and a not medical illness.
 The hardest part of Menopause is often the emotional and physical side effects

 At first, we try denial and turn to sugar substitutes for our emotions.
 NEWS FLASH….
-The nightly glass of Wine, or chocolates, and/or that late night bowl of ice cream only serve to increase the night sweats and decrease a full night’s sleep.
-And with the weight gain you might as well take that extra slice of pie and place it firmly over your hips.
-Do not be fooled, it will not leave as easily as it was to getting to your mouth.
+The nightly glass of wine, or chocolates, and/or that late-night bowl of ice cream only serve to increase the night sweats and decrease a full night’s sleep.
+And with the weight gain, you might as well take that extra slice of pie and place it firmly over your hips.
+Do not be fooled, it will not leave as easily as it was to get to your mouth.

 Let’s Get Educated

 Something else to consider, perimenopause can be brought about prematurely by surgical removal of ovaries, chemotherapy, radiation therapy, or certain anti-hormone drugs.
 Every woman’s fluctuations are unique to their body and their hormonal imbalances.
-The transition can lead to symptoms that interfere with quality life and day to day activities.
+The transition can lead to symptoms that interfere with the quality of life and day-to-day activities.

 Consider a whole-body health evaluation